Shreyas-Penkar/Program_Automator/README.md

 ## Steps to RUN:

-- Provide path of sublime text in automator.py line 94
+- Provide path of sublime text in open.bat line 1
 - Provide path of folder where your files tobe saved in automator.py line 34
 - Run automator.py and enjoy! :)